 Chapter 7 bankruptcy is used by individuals and businesses to discharge their debts.
 Chapter 7 is commonly known as liquidation because all nonexempt assets of the debtor are sold and distributed to creditors.
 In addition, debts are discharged and the debtor is afforded a fresh start.

 Chapter 13 bankruptcy is reserved for individuals with stable incomes who show some promise of being able to pay back some or all debt.
 Like Chapter 11 for businesses, Chapter 13 establishes a repayment plan — lasting between three to five years — which must be approved by the Bankruptcy Judge.
 Chapter 13 is sometimes used by debtors who fail the "means test" for Chapter 7, as required by the Bankruptcy Abuse Prevention and Consumer Protection Act.

-Schedule a consultation with Ms. Langston to learn more about personal bankruptcy and whether or not your financial situation qualifies you to file.
+Schedule a consultation with Ms. Roche to learn more about personal bankruptcy and whether or not your financial situation qualifies you to file.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.